An Overview of the Amex Platinum Card

 So what have we learnt?
 You’re likely to get better value from the card if you have a family as opposed to an independent traveller.
 In this example the family of 4 may benefit somewhere in the region of £793 far outweighing the cost of the American Express Platinum Credit Card UK.
 However an individual who rarely flies and would use the points to purchase an item at Amazon may only get £175 of value from the card.
 As such it would be a bad move for this individual to sign up.

-Is Amex Platinum Worth It uk? – How do the Amex Platinum benefits compare with other Credit Cards?
+How do the Amex Platinum UK benefits compare with other Credit Cards?

 For the purpose of this exercise, I’m going to compare the Amex Platinum Credit Card with the American Express Gold Card and the British Airways American Express Premium Card.
 Both are card that I rate highly and full reviews can be found here – Amex Gold Review / BA Amex Premium Review.